-You can configure X-Pack security to use Public Key Infrastructure (PKI) certificates to authenticate users in Elasticsearch.
+You can configure Elasticsearch to use Public Key Infrastructure (PKI) certificates to authenticate users.
 This requires clients to present X.509 certificates.

 You cannot use PKI certificates to authenticate users in Kibana.

-To use PKI in Elasticsearch, you configure a PKI realm, enable client authentication on the desired network layers (transport or http), and map the Distinguished Names (DNs) from the user certificates to X-Pack security roles in the role mapping file.
+To use PKI in Elasticsearch, you configure a PKI realm, enable client authentication on the desired network layers (transport or http), and map the Distinguished Names (DNs) from the user certificates to roles in the role-mapping API or role-mapping file.

 You can also use a combination of PKI and username/password authentication.
 For

 example, you can enable SSL/TLS on the transport layer and define a PKI realm to

 require transport clients to authenticate with X.509 certificates, while still

 authenticating HTTP traffic using username and password credentials.
 You can